Typhoon Parma

-Typhoon Parma, known in the Philippines as Super Typhoon Pepeng, was a strong, deadly and erratic tropical cyclone that became the second-wettest typhoon to affect the Philippines, and the second typhoon to affect the country within the span of a week during September 2009.
+Typhoon Parma, (Note: The name Parma was contributed by Macau and refers to Prosciutto di Parma, thinly-sliced ham often with livers and mushrooms in Macanese cuisine.) known in the Philippines as Typhoon Pepeng, (Note: The Japan Meteorological Agency (JMA) assigns names to typhoons in the western Pacific Ocean and north of the equator, as the Regional Specialized Meteorological Centre.
+PAGASA assigns local names to tropical cyclones in the Philippine Area of Responsibility.) was a strong, deadly and erratic tropical cyclone that became the second-wettest typhoon to affect the Philippines, and the second typhoon to affect the country within the span of a week during September 2009.

 Typhoon Parma was named by PAGASA as Pepeng when it entered the Philippine Area of Responsibility days after Typhoon Ketsana wreaked havoc on the country; Parma spared the capital and instead lashed the northern part of Luzon island.
 Parma added to the damage brought about by the earlier Typhoon Ketsana, affecting thousands of families on the north, especially in the province of Pangasinan where the San Roque Dam inadvertently released water to prevent its breach.
 However, in the first week of October, Parma interacted with the incoming Typhoon Melor on the Pacific (via a Fujiwhara interaction), rendering it stationary as it made landfall on Southern Taiwan.
 Days later, the greatly weakened Parma retreated back to Luzon, making further landfalls on Ilocos Norte and Cagayan.
 The now Severe Tropical Storm Parma then began to wane its strength, as it crossed Luzon island for the second time.
 It then emerged on the South China Sea as a tropical depression, before restrengthening into a tropical storm and striking Hainan and Vietnam before finally dissipating in October 14.

 Parma's bizarre, long-lived, and erratic track over northern Luzon led to near-record levels of rainfall, causing devastating flooding that led to Parma becoming one of the deadliest typhoons to hit the Philippines in a decade.
 Due to the high death toll and damages, both the JMA and PAGASA retired Parma and Pepeng from their respective naming lists.